 The standard limiters include a soft and a hard limiter.
 The soft limiter stops ignition partially so that power is lost.
 The hard limiter switches off ignition completely.

-For the KMS MP25(M) and MA25(M) management system the maximum rpm limiter is 20.000 rpm \
+For the KMS MA5 management system the maximum rpm limiter is 20.000 rpm

-\: with a 60-2 crank trigger pattern the maximum engine speed is limited to 12.500 rpm.
+: with a 60-2 crank trigger pattern the maximum engine speed is limited to 12.500 rpm.

-Launch Limit RPM on button:
+Launch Limit RPM on button

-At launch limit an extra limiter (start line) can be set which is activated, for instance, by a button that connects pin 19 to the ground.
+At launch limit an extra limiter (start line) can be set which is activated, for instance, by a button that connects pin 16 (connector 2) to the ground.
 Depending on the type of button, NC (normally closed) or NO (normally open), 'Input NC' will have to be ticked or not.
 If the NO type is used (recommended) do not tick the box.
-There is also the possibility to set an extra launch limiter which makes it possible to make the launch limiter variable between these two rpm's by connecting a potentiometer signal to the analog aux input, which can be configured for this function, see 3.2.4.1.7 Hardware configuration.
-The potentiometer must have a range between 1 k $\Omega$ and 47 k $\Omega$ .
-The 5V and ground for the potentiometer can branched from the 5V/ground sensor supply.
-The signal (wiper) of the potentiometer must be connected to the analog input.
+There is also the possibility to set an extra launch limiter which makes it possible to make the launch limiter variable between these two rpm's by connecting a potentiometer signal to the analog aux input, which can be configured for this function, see Hardware configuration.
+The potentiometer must have a range between 1 k Ω and 47 k Ω .
+The 5V and ground for the potentiometer are available from the